Skip to content ↓

 As computing experts, we will:

-• Create a program
+• create a website.

 As musicians we will: